-The beginnings In 2012, whilst working as a group of researchers at the University of Bristol, Fathom’s co-founders started to discuss some of the major obstacles that needed to be overcome in order to simulate flooding across entire countries in developing regions of the world.
+The beginnings In 2012, whilst working as researchers at the University of Bristol, Fathom’s co-founders started to discuss the major obstacles that needed to be overcome in order to simulate flooding in developing regions of the world.
 Flood models had historically been built at small-scales and in data-rich areas, so the creation of large-scale models in data-scarce regions would require a radically different approach.

 The founders therefore began to examine the best ways to bring together cutting-edge research methods from across a range of complementary fields such as hydrology, hydraulics and remote sensing.
-In 2013, this conversation led to the formation of Fathom, with the aim being to create a leading, data-driven and transparent modelling organisation to help improve our understanding of flooding around the world.
+In 2013, this conversation led to the formation of Fathom.
+Above all, the aim being to create a leading, data-driven and transparent modelling organisation to help improve our understanding of flooding around the world.